exascale-genomics/SAIGE-GPU/docs/installation.md

 ### Dependencies

-The dependencies listed below are modules used to install SAIGE from source code in the [ORNL OLCF Summit HPC](https://docs.olcf.ornl.gov/systems/frontier_user_guide.html).
+The dependencies listed below are modules used to install SAIGE from source code in the [ORNL OLCF Frontier HPC](https://docs.olcf.ornl.gov/systems/frontier_user_guide.html).

 ```
 module load python/3.10-miniforge3